Brandon Stark (the daughterless)

 Lord Brandon sent the members of the Night's Watch looking for his daughter and her kidnapper.
 After almost a year, neither Bael nor Brandon's daughter had been found.
 Brandon fell ill, his line on the verge of extinction.
 One day, he suddenly heard a child crying, and when he followed the sound found his daughter nursing her child by Bael in her room.
 According to the story, Bael had never left Winterfell, but hidden with Brandon's only child in the crypts of the castle.
 The bastard Brandon's daughter had birthed eventually became the new Lord of Winterfell.

 There are questions as to whether Bael truly existed.
 While the wildlings say he did, crediting many songs to his name, the old chronicles of Winterfell do not mention him.
-Additionally, the time frame of Lord Brandon's existence is unclear as well.
+Additionally, the timeframe of Lord Brandon's existence is unclear as well.
 Ygritte claims Brandon lived "a long time back".
 As both Brandon and his grandson are given the title "Lord" instead of "King" this seems to indicate that the disappearance of Brandon's daughter took place after the Starks had given up their kingship during Aegon's Conquest.
-Additionally, the Kingsroad is mentioned, implying it took place during or after the reign of Jaehaerys I Targaryen, during whose reign the Kingsroad was build.
+Additionally, the kingsroad is mentioned, implying it took place during or after the reign of Jaehaerys I Targaryen, during whose reign the kingsroad was built.
 On the other hand, the story states that Bael's son was killed by one of his own lords who wore his skin afterwards.
 The habit of flaying an enemy and wearing his skin was practiced by the Boltons, but they are said to have given up the practice "a thousand years ago".